ilyabelikin/DiveIntoSpriteKit/README.md

 ## Timer

 The instructions in the book guide you to use the `Timer`.
 If you do so, you have to also use `.invalidate()` on the timer or you will get accumulating performance degradation later.
-See https://stackoverflow.com/questions/56794968/performance-issue-with-dive-into-spritekit-example-code
+See [Performance issue with “Dive Into SpriteKit” example code](https://stackoverflow.com/questions/56794968/performance-issue-with-dive-into-spritekit-example-code)

 ## Bitmask categories
 The book is not going into details about the bitmask nature of categoryBitMask.
 Working in parallel on two version with my son we both got confused at some point.
 Learning a bit more helped: bitmasks are not just numbers, but a neat way to use individual bits as markers and run checks.
 Each category is one of 32 bits set to 1.
 You can use `0x1 << 1, 0x1 << 2, 0x1 << 3` to set the bits and `|` to merge categories for contactTestBitMask and collisionBitMask.

 See [How to set up SceneKit collision detection](https://stackoverflow.com/questions/27372138/how-to-set-up-scenekit-collision-detection/27389834#27389834).